emily-longman/Nucella_can_Pop_Genomics/README.md

 ## Part 3 - Population structure and genomic diversity

-01_site_map.R - Generate site map.
+01_site_map.R - Generate site map for the 19 study sites.

-02_poolfstat.R - Use [poolfstat] (https://cran.r-project.org/web/packages/poolfstat/index.html) to calculate Fst statistics and generate PCA of all SNPs.
+02_poolfstat.R - Use [poolfstat] (https://cran.r-project.org/web/packages/poolfstat/index.html) to filter the SNP list and calculate Fst statistics and generate PCA of all SNPs.

 03_baypass - Use [BayPass] (https://forge.inrae.fr/mathieu.gautier/baypass_public) to characterize population dmoegraphy by analyzing the omega matrix.
 - 01_format_baypass.R